 Miss Francesca Hitch, who was appointed as Principal in April 2023, continues to embed these trust wide values while maintaining a focus on the specific needs of the Cottingley community.
 The academy values of Hard Work, Trust, and Fairness are integrated into every aspect of school life, from the way students are greeted at the gate to the recognition of achievement in weekly Mountain Climbing assemblies.
 This culture creates a sense of safety and predictability that many families find reassuring.

-The academy achieved an average Progress 8 score of +0.65, which is considered well above average compared to the England benchmark.
+The academy achieved an average Progress 8 score of +0.65, which is considered well above average compared with the England benchmark.
 This indicates that students at Dixons Cottingley make substantially more progress between the ages of 11 and 16 than students with similar starting points in other schools.
-The Attainment 8 score of 50.1 also sits comfortably above the England average of 45.9, reflecting strong performance across a broad range of subjects.
+The 2025 Attainment 8 score is 46.7, above the current England comparison point of about 43.4, but no longer as far ahead as the old 50.1 figure implied.
+English and maths at grade 5 or above stands at 46.8%, while 87.1% of pupils entered the EBacc.

 England ranks and key metrics (where available)